Skip to content

 That should do it!

-In summary, installing and managing PowerToys ADMX files via the Local Group Policy Editor offers several benefits:
+So, what’s the payoff for installing and managing PowerToys ADMX files with the Local Group Policy Editor?
+You get a few key advantages:

 • Enhanced Control: Enables administrators to restrict or enable specific PowerToys features according to organizational policies.